jhancock532/Awesome-Innovation/Books.md

 ## Innovation Books

-* Think Like an Artist - To be reviewed (need to re-read this one, plenty of innovation material)
+* Think Like an Artist <br>
+  Explains how to think like an artist.
+I should read it again.
-* Cracking Creativity - How to come up with ideas.
+* Cracking Creativity <br>
+  How to come up with ideas.
 This book is on your reading list.
 You should read it.
-* Life's a Pitch - How to pitch an idea, and how to live life successfully.
+* Life's a Pitch <br>
+  How to pitch an idea, and how to live life successfully.
 Surprisingly similar.
-An insight on every page.
+A good insight on most pages.
-* The Ten Faces of Innovation - It's on the reading list, but I didn't make it past the second page.
+* The Ten Faces of Innovation <br>
+  It's on the reading list, but I didn't make it past the second page.
 To be reviewed.
+* The Innovator's DNA <br>
+  For business people.
+Contains five key "discovery skills".
+Good section on experimenting.

 ## Less Relevant, But Interesting Books

-* Into The Woods - How stories work.
+* Into The Woods <br>
+  How stories work.
 Underlying story structure and story archetype theory.
 (Stories are very important!)
+* Selfie (How the west became self-obsessed) <br>
+  Perfectionism, self improvement, personal image, individualism.
+Will Storr provides a wonderful, liberating perspective on this madness we live in.